IMPORTANT WARNING:

 - seizures

-- decreased vision, especially in low light
+- changes in vision, especially in low light

 Loxapine may cause other side effects.
 Tell your doctor if you have any unusual problems while you are taking this medication.